Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

-The performance of the trained MLP model in fault location identification is described in Table~\ref{morus model performance}.
+The performance of the trained MLP model in fault location identification is shown in Table~\ref{morus model performance}.
 The results in Table~\ref{morus model performance} show that the trained model achieves a high accuracy of 99.9231\%, i.e., the model is able to capture most of the pattern of fault propagation.
-The model achieves the precision score of 99.9235\%, showing the model has a high ability to classify the actual fault location with low probability of false positives identification.
-The recall score of 99.9231\% is slightly lower than the precision score by 0.0004\%, indicating that the probability of misidentification is slightly higher than the probability of false positives identification.
-However, the score of 99.9231\% is still considered as a good score, as the model can identify most of the actual fault locations among all actual positives case.
+With a precision score of 99.9235\%, the model demonstrates a robust ability to correctly classify fault locations while maintaining a very low probability of false positive identifications.
+The recall score of 99.9231\% is slightly lower than the precision score by 0.0004\%, indicating that the probability of misidentification is slightly higher than the probability of false positive identifications.
+However, the score of 99.9231\% is still considered as a good score, as the model can identify most of the actual fault locations among all actual positives cases.
 The F1 score of 99.9231\% shows a balanced trade-off between the precision and recall, indicating that the trained model has high reliability in identifying the fault locations.

-To provide a comprehensive view, the traditional signature-based method is also implemented to benchmark the performance of the trained model.
-For the signature-based method, the same training and testing datasets used for implementing the model are used to generate the fault signature and performing evaluation, respectively.
-The accuracy of fault location identification for the MLP model is 99.9396\%, while the signature-based method is 95.2606\%.
+To provide a comprehensive evaluation, we also implemented a traditional signature-based method to benchmark the performance of the trained MLP model.
+The signature-based method utilized the same training and testing datasets as the MLP model for signature generation and evaluation, respectively.
+The accuracy of fault location identification for the MLP model is 99.9231\%, while the signature-based method is 95.2606\%.
 The result shows that the proposed MLP model outperforms the traditional signature-based method in fault location identification of MORUS.
-The state update function of MORUS utilizes AND, XOR, and rotation operations to create diffusion and update the state, affecting the propagation of faults within the state.
-In such case, the MLP model possesses a stronger capability to learn the complex fault propagation pattern, providing a high accuracy in identification.
-In contrast, the performance of signature-based method that relies on the predefined fault signature to identify the fault location may not be significant, as the propagation of fault in certain locations is non-deterministic due to the diffusion property, causing the error identification.
+The state update function of MORUS utilizes AND, XOR, and rotation operations, which complicates the fault propagation through the state.
+The MLP model demonstrates a superior ability to learn these complex, non-linear propagation patterns.
+In contrast, the signature-based method relies on static, predefined signatures, and may struggle with the diffusion properties of the cipher.
+In certain locations, fault propagation becomes computationally indistinguishable, leading to identification errors that the neural network is better equipped to resolve.